The Teaching Staff

 Paula Jacobson

 It was in 1991, that Paula came across a little notice in the newspaper which read: Come Scottish Country Dancing, Thursday nights in Santa Cruz.
 She went to that class, and on the very first night, knew she had found her passion in life.
 A few months later, she enrolled in the Mountain View Class, dancing in both classes for four years.
 She has been performing with the Red Thistle Dancers since 1995, including tours to Norway in 1998, and the Czech Republic in 2002.
 She passed her preliminary test for teaching SCD in 1996, and gained her full certificate in 1999, both in St. Andrews, Scotland.
-She co-taught the Soquel Class with Bob McMurtry from its inception in 1996 until its demise in 2007, and now teaches regular classes in Santa Cruz, San Jose, and Mountain view.
-She started the Santa Cruz Youth Class in January 2008, and, with Lin Pettengill, teaches the Devisor Showcase class.
+She co-taught the Soquel Class with Bob McMurtry from its inception in 1996 until its demise in 2007, and now teaches regular classes in San Jose, and Mountain view.
+She taught the Santa Cruz Children's Class for 7 years, and, with Lin Pettengill, taught the Devisor class for 6 years.

 Describing her love for SCD, Paula says: "There is as much challenge in it as anyone could want, yet dancers of a wide range of ability are welcome in the set.
 The people are friendly, supportive, and accepting.
 The music is superb.
 The dances are exciting, elegant, powerful, and evocative.
 The social aspects are full of fun.
 What more could one possibly ask?"

 In her everyday life, she worked for nearly 30 years in broadcasting as a Master Control Operator, primarily for PBS.
-She is now retired from television, and works as a sound technician for the San Francisco Branch, while continuing her teaching of Scottish Country Dancing to all who will.
+She is now retired from broadcasting and her work as a sound technician for the San Francisco Branch from 1992 to 2020.
+She now continues teaching Scottish Country Dancing.

 Alan Twhigg